CodeForPhilly/clean-and-green-philly/docs/SETUP/BACK_END.md

 If you are planning to contribute to the data wrangling and database management on this project and will need to run the Python script, follow the installation and setup instructions below.

-## Installation

-### Docker

-Docker is a platform that allows you to containerize and run applications in isolated environments, making it easier to manage dependencies and ensure consistent deployments.
-Download the [latest version of Docker Desktop for your operating system](https://www.docker.com/products/docker-desktop/).

-We use [docker-compose](https://docs.docker.com/compose/) to manage the backend Docker services.
-The `data/docker-compose.yaml` file defines the services.
-The only service that runs perpetually in Docker is `postgres`.
-The other services are one-time batch jobs to build the data sets.

-The first time you set up your backend, or any time either of the two Docker files change, you should build the Docker services by running `docker-compose build`.
-It may take a while to install the dependencies but you will only need to do this once.
-You can rebuild only one container, such as `postgres`, with `docker-compose build postgres`.
-For first-time runs, you should set `FORCE_RELOAD = True` in `config.py` and optionally `log_level: int = logging.DEBUG` to get more verbose output.

-All Docker commands should be run from the `data/` directory.
-There is one main `Dockerfile` for the batch scripts and one called `Dockerfile-pg` for the PostgreSQL and postgis installation.
-There is also a file called `init_pg.sql` that is run one time by Docker when the postgres data volume is empty to create the database and install postgis.
-You should not have to touch any of the above three files.

-### PostgreSQL

-[PostgreSQL](https://www.postgresql.org/) AKA postgres, pg, psql is an open-source relational database management system.
-It is used in this project only by the data load script to stage data and by the data diff process to compare new data with backed up data.
-It is not needed by the front-end to run.
-We run Postgres with the [Postgis](https://postgis.net/) extension for geospatial data in a Docker container.

-#### Running PostgreSQL

-First, set up the two environmental variables for Postgres as defined below.
-To start the postgres Docker container, run:
-`docker compose up -d postgres`.
-You can access the psql command line in your container to work with the database with this command: `docker exec -it cagp-postgres psql -U postgres -d vacantlotdb`.
-To stop the postgres container run `docker compose down postgres`.

-## Configuration

-There are numerous configuration variables in `data/src/config/config.py`.
-See the documentation in that file for each variable.
-You will also have to set up environmental variables for keys and database connection parameters as defined throughout this document.

-There are the following secrets that may be securely shared with you by the project leads:
-- The password for the project's Google account to access the cloud platform.
-For development purposes you can work in your personal cloud account, see the GCP section below.
-- The Slack API key to post diff reports to the project Slack via the messenger bot.
-See the 'Backup and difference reporting' section below.
-You can set up your own Slack bot for your personal workspace and use that API key for local testing.
-See [this link](https://www.datacamp.com/tutorial/how-to-send-slack-messages-with-python) for instructions or do a Google search on how to do it.

 ## Setup

 ### Fork the Repository